sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 ## Enable email notifications

 Email notifications are automatically enabled in your test and dev marketplaces.
-However, in your live marketplace, you must [configure outgoing email settings](/how-to/set-up-outgoing-email-settings/) for email notifications to work.
+However, in your Live marketplace, you must [configure outgoing email settings](/how-to/set-up-outgoing-email-settings/) for email notifications to work.